We took the overnight train from Hanoi to Hue. It was a fun and interesting trip.

 This trip was interesting in the fact that the members of the group changed quit often.

-We bought the three countries of Laos, Vietnam and Cambodia all together as one trip while the others bought separate parts of the same trip.
-Sadly a small group would leave, only to be replaced by a few more new folks as the vacation proceeded.
-I think that’s why they left, but my wife has other ideas s to the reasons.
+We bought the trip consisting of the three countries of Laos, Vietnam and Cambodia all together as one trip while the others bought separate parts of the same trip.
+A small part of our group would leave after a few days of traveling, only to be replaced by a few more new folks as the vacation proceeded.
+I think that’s why they left, but my wife has other ideas as to the reasons.

 We started as a group of four in Laos.
 The country was wonderful and not as developed as Vietnam and Cambodia.
 The food and hotels were, more than adequate.
 We traveled with a young woman by herself and a spry older lady from Hong Kong.
 They shared a common interest in beer and food of all sorts.